corda/corda/docs/source/corda-configuration-file.rst

   **Important: This is a temporary feature for onboarding network participants that limits their visibility for privacy reasons.**

   *Default:* not defined
-:jarDirs: An optional list of file system directories containing JARs to include in the classpath when launching via ``corda.jar`` only.
-    Each should be a string.
-Only the JARs in the directories are added, not the directories themselves.
-This is useful for including JDBC drivers and the like. e.g. ``jarDirs = [ '${baseDirectory}/lib' ]`` (Note that you have to use the ``baseDirectory`` substitution value when pointing to a relative path).

-    .. note:: This property is only available for Corda distributed with Capsule.
-For the Corda tarball distribution this option is unavailable.
-              It's advisable to copy any required JAR files to the 'drivers' subdirectory of the node base directory.

 flowMonitorPeriodMillis